How to Choose the Correct Solder Mask for Your PCB

 What is the Standard Solder Mask Thickness?

-The thickness of your solder mask primarily depends on how thick the copper traces on your board.
+The thickness of your solder mask primarily depends on how thick the copper traces on your circuit board.
 LPSM and DPSM solder mask thickness in empty areas of the board will generally vary with location.
 The typical solder mask thickness (perpendicular to the board) is at least 0.8 mils.
 Solder mask will be thinner near the edges of traces and can reach as thin as 0.3 mils or less.
 In general, you’ll want about 0.5 mils of solder mask over your traces.
 Sprayed epoxy solder mask can take a more uniform thickness throughout your PCB.

-In addition to preventing corrosion on copper traces, solder mask is used to place a dam between neighboring pads on a component.
+In addition to preventing corrosion on copper traces, solder mask is used to place a dam between neighboring pads on a circuit board.
 For component pads, this is done by defining a small gap between the solder mask and exposed pads, called a solder mask relief.
 This creates a dam that prevents molten solder on one pad from flowing onto a neighboring pad.
 This is especially important in fine-pitch BGAs and other components with high pin density.
 This small relief around the edge of a pad allows the solder droplet to sufficiently wet the pad and hold itself in place, which prevents bridging during soldering.
-You can read more about using solder mask relief to prevent SMT process defects in this article.
+You can read more about using solder mask relief on a circuit board to prevent SMT process defects in this article.

 You can’t see it from far away, but a small solder mask relief is placed around the pads for the central IC.